FreeRADIUS/wiki.freeradius.org/version4/transport.md

 application layer (i.e. worker thread) via the (message API)[message].
 The process is reversed when receiving messages.

+*The followng API proposal is not set in stone.
+It may change, depending on the needs of the worker threads.*

+The transports need to be parsed, and associated with a thread / event loop.
+They need to in turn send packets to worker threads.
+All other APIs are likely not necessary.

 ## Similarity to IO layer

 Many of the APIs are similar to the IO layer.
 The transport layer